SichongP/myBlog/content/post/2019-03-21-haplotype-ld-and-association-tests.md

 We know that in the parent line (`PPLL x ppll`) `P` and `L` as well as `p` and `l` are always together because they are both homozygotes.
 But as the Mendel's second law predicts, they should've independently assorted from F1 to F2.
 We, however, see that instead of random combination, `P` still appear more often together with `L` and so does `p` and `l`.
 It's as if `P` and `L` were somehow linked.
 This phenomenon is termed [`Linkage`](https://en.wikipedia.org/wiki/Genetic_linkage).
 We now know that this is because the two loci are closeby on the same chromsome and that during [meiosis](https://en.wikipedia.org/wiki/Meiosis), DNA on one chromsome are largely segregated together (except some [recombination](https://en.wikipedia.org/wiki/Genetic_recombination)).

 When two loci are linked, product rule no longer applies.
 This causes a non-random association of alleles at different loci in a **given population**.
 This is termed `Linkage Disequilibrium` or `LD`.
+(Technically LD does not always mean physical linkage.
+More on this later.)

 When we talk about linkage, knowing genotype of an individual alone is no longer enough: we wish to know which alleles are "linked" or belong to the same chromsome.
 In genetics, we call alleles that are on the same chromsome and likely to be inherited together a haplotype.
 For example, an individual with a `PpLl` genotype may have these different haplotypes:

   - `PL` and `pl`
   - `Pl` and `pL`

+# Quantify LD

 There are several different ways to quntify the extent of linkage between any **two** loci: